DaniqueBuchner/spatial_computing_project_template/docs/a3_massing_shaping.md

 Instead of making a threshold, we do it based on an idea that we should cut as much voxels as we can.
 So we use the shadowing as the "instruction for where to cut."

-The all agents combined would be 3608 voxels (1.8x1.8x1.8).
+All agents combined would be 3608 voxels (1.8x1.8x1.8).
 However, we need some extra spaces for the agent based model to grow and adjust.
 As a result, we set the value to be approximately 1.6 of that value, giving us ultimately 5773 voxels needed.

 We selected the nearest and larger sized envelope that has 6870 voxels, which is equivalent to a threshold value of 0.44.